jeroennoten/Laravel-AdminLTE/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/jeroennoten/Laravel-AdminLTE/master.svg?style=flat-square)](https://scrutinizer-ci.com/g/jeroennoten/Laravel-AdminLTE/?branch=master)
 [![Total Downloads](https://img.shields.io/packagist/dt/jeroennoten/Laravel-AdminLTE.svg?style=flat-square)](https://packagist.org/packages/jeroennoten/Laravel-AdminLTE)

 This package provides an easy way to quickly set up [AdminLTE](https://almsaeedstudio.com) with Laravel 5.
-I've removed every plugin but [iCheck](http://icheck.fronteed.com/), so you can start building on your template immediately.
-You can always add more plugins if you should need them.
-This package also includes a replacement for `make:auth` that uses AdminLTE styled views instead of the default ones.
+It has no requirements and dependencies besides Laravel, so you can start building your admin panel immediately.
+The package just provides a Blade template that you can extend and advanced menu configuration possibilities.
+A replacement for the `make:auth` Artisan command that uses AdminLTE styled views instead of the default Laravel ones is also included.

 1. [Installation](#1-installation)
 2. [Updating](#2-updating)